KYB: Business Document Verification for US Onboarding

 |---|---|

 Common pitfalls.
-A company extract is a snapshot.
-It does not reflect changes that occurred after the extract date: director resignations, registered address changes, insolvency proceedings.
-Always verify the extract date and, where possible, query the registry API directly for real-time data.
+A Certificate of Good Standing is a snapshot.
+It does not reflect changes that occurred after the certificate date: officer resignations, registered agent changes, or administrative dissolution proceedings.
+Always verify the certificate date and, where possible, query the Secretary of State database directly for real-time status.

 | Criterion | Requirement |